jbeck018/howlerops/docs/SSH_KEY_MANAGEMENT.md

 ## Overview

-This guide explains how to manage SSH keys for secure database connections through bastion hosts in SQL Studio.
+This guide explains how to manage SSH keys for secure database connections through bastion hosts in Howlerops.
 SSH keys provide stronger authentication than passwords and are essential for automated connections.

 ## SSH Key Types